Code-Institute-Submissions/SamarZiadat-sustainable-memory-game_JanResub/README.md

 - a.
 The game is designed as both an enjoyable experience but also as an educational tool that tests and improves your memory.
 Upon playing the game several times, users should begin to recognise the trees that they are matching together.
 This will lead the users to begin to recognise shapes, colours and features of each tree both in the game and outside in the world.

 - b.
-When two identical cards are successfully matched the scoreboard update - helping the user keep track of how many matches they've made.
-This is also a motivational tool to encourage them to keep playing until they have won.
+When two identical cards are successfully matched the scoreboard updates - helping the user keep track of how many matches they've made and their game progress.
+The timer also records how long it took the user until they won the game.
+The pop-up displays the users 'past times', which is also a motivational tool to encourage them to keep playing so they keep beating their past end game times.